Synkevych/developer-roadmap/v2/GoogleCloud.md

 ## Artifact Registry

 What is it, and how use it?
+I's a recources repo like github or dockerhub, but private and used only in the created project.

 ## Create a Cloud Run service that converts files to PDF files in the cloud